CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

+# ECE3400 Fall 2017

 # Team Contract, ECE 3400, Fall 2017

+*By Kirstin Petersen, August 10th 2017*
-**Courtesy of the Center for Teaching Excellence, Cornell**
+*Adapted from material courtesy of the Center for Teaching Excellence, Cornell*

-## Guidelines for Writing Team Contract
+## Preparation for Team work

-To prepare you for the teamwork in the business world, you will be assigned a team for the semester.
+You will be assigned a team of 5-7 students who you will work with throughout the semester.
+Every 2-3 weeks you will take turns being the group leader.
+Team work has a lot of benefits; you get a lot of different insights to solve a problem, you can work efficiently on many tasks at once, and you always have someone to check your work.
+It is improtant to be aware that in a team environment, individuals are usually effectively motivated to maximize their own rewards and minimize their own costs.
+Therefore, successful team performance depends on individual accountability.
+Writing up a team contract, and doing team assessments throughout the semester can help keep everyone on track.
+This is good preparation for what will happen when you move on to industry or academia, you will end up as part of a team almost anywhere you go.

 According to concepts from Organizational Behavior, there are five stages of team development: _forming, storming, norming, performing, and adjourning_.
 During the forming stage, teams tend to communicate in indirect polite ways rather than more directly.
 The storming stage, characterized by conflict, can be often be productive, but may consume excessive amounts of time and energy.
 In this stage it is important to listen well for differing expectations.
 Next, during the norming stage, teams formulate roles and standards, increasing trust and communication.
 This norming stage is characterized by agreement on procedures, reduction in role ambiguity, and increased “we-ness” or unity.
 These developments generally are precursors to the performing stage, during which teams achieve their goals, are highly task oriented, and focus on performance and production.
-When the task has been completed, the team adjourns.

-To accelerate a team’s development, a team contract is generated to establish procedures and roles in order to move the team more quickly into the performing stage.
-This process of generating a team contract can actually help jump-start a group's collaborative efforts by immediately focusing the team members on a definite task.
-The group members must communicate and negotiate in order to identify the quality of work they all wish to achieve, and the level of group participation and individual accountability they all feel comfortable with.

-Successful team performance depends on personal individual accountability.
-In a team environment, individuals are usually effectively motivated to maximize their own rewards and minimize their own costs.
-However, conflicts can arise when individualistic motives or behaviors disrupt team-oriented goals.
-For example, conflict can stem from an unequal division of resources.
-When team members believe they are receiving too little for what they are giving, they sometimes reduce their effort and turn in work of lower quality.
-Such "free riding" occurs most frequently when individual contributions are combined into a single product or performance, and individual effort is perceived as unequal.
-At this point, some individual team members may take on extra responsibilities while other team members may reduce their own efforts or withdraw from the team completely.
-These behaviors may engender anger, frustration, or isolation—resulting in a dysfunctional team and poor quality of work.
-However, with a well-formulated team contract, such obstacles can usually be avoided.
+The point of the team contract is to help you move to the performing stage faster.

 ## Team Contract Assignment